jasonliu-json/simclr_demo/Readme.md

 ## SimCLR Fine-tuning Demo
-In this demo, we fine-tune a SimCLR model with ResNet-18 backbone to learn differences between unlabelled images and test its accuracy on a labelled dataset.
+In this demo, we fine-tune a SimCLR model with ResNet-18 backbone to learn differences between unlabelled images and perform various tests on its performance.

 The Simple Framework for Contrastive Learning of Visual Representations (SimCLR)